asayers/CloudApp/README.md

 CloudApp
 ========

 A simple command-line cloudapp client for Linux, OS X, and Windows.
 It uploads a file to CloudApp and drops the URL into your clipboard.
+If you don't have a CloudApp account, go to <http://getcloudapp.com/>.

 Installation